Nonparametric Estimation of Mediation Effects with A General Treatment: Monte Carlo Simulation

 We also conduct a simulation to investigate the finite sample performance when the treatment is binary, that is, $T\in\{0,1\}$.
 Following \cite{hsu2018nonparametric}, we generate $T$ from a conditional Bernoulli distribution with a success probability of $\exp(\boldsymbol{X})/\{1+\exp(\boldsymbol{X})\}$.
 The confounder $\boldsymbol{X}$ is generated from the uniform distribution over $[-1.5,1.5]$, the mediator variable is generated through $\boldsymbol{M}=0.3T+0.3\boldsymbol{X}+V$, and the outcome is generated through $Y = 0.3T+0.3\boldsymbol{M} + 0.5 T\boldsymbol{M} + 0.3 \boldsymbol{X}+0.25 T^3 + U$, where $U$ and $V$ are independently drawn from the uniform distribution over $[-2,2]$.
 The population means of the potential outcomes are $\mu(0,0)=0$, $\mu(0,1)=0.09$, $u(1,0)=0.55$ and $\mu(1,1)=0.79$.

 We compare our proposed CBS estimator with the inverse probability weighting estimator (IPW) introduced by \cite{hsu2018nonparametric}, where the generalized propensity score functions $\mathbb{P}(T=t|\boldsymbol{M},\boldsymbol{X})$ and $\mathbb{P}(T=t|\boldsymbol{X})$ are estimated using the nonparametric series logit regression.
 Table~\ref{table:simu4} reports the ARMSE for the estimated direct and indirect effects.
-The results show that both estimators are consistent and have comparable performance, where our CBS estimator is slightly better in almost all the configurations.
+The results show that both estimators improve with the sample size increases, whereas our CBS estimator performs slightly better in all configurations.